JordanMarr/ReactiveElmish.Avalonia/README.md

 * `RegisterServices` allows you to specify dependencies that can be injected into other view model and service constructors.
 View models are automatically injected on app load.
 * `RegisterViews` allows you to pair up your views and view models and assign them a lifetime.
 * Views can be registered with two lifetimes:
-  * `Transient` - view/VM will both be recreated every time `GetView` is called; VM and its subscriptions will be disposed on view `Unloaded`.
+  * `Transient` - view/VM will both be recreated every time `GetView` is called; VM will be disposed on view `Unloaded`, along with any Elmish subscriptions if `Program.mkStoreWithTerminate` is configured.
   * `Singleton` - view/VM will both be created only once and then reused on subsequent calls to `GetView`.
-(VM and subscriptions are not Disposed on view `Unloaded`.)
+The VM is not Disposed on view `Unloaded`.  `Program.mkStoreWithTerminate` will be ignored in Singleton views.)

 ```F#
 namespace AvaloniaExample